Teamwork/ot-rich-text/README.md

 #### Insert (Open/Close/Embed) Node Operation

 - `0 (ACTION)`: 2, 3, 4 - a code for insert open node, close node and embed node operation respectively
-- `1 (CONTENT)`: a 1 character string - the character must be in the Private Use Area of the Unicode Basic Multilingual Plane (0xE000-0xF8FF).
+- `1 (CONTENT)`: a 1 character string - a Unicode non-character between 0xFDD0 and 0xFDEF.
 It's used for improving the quality of `diffX` output.
 A random character in the specified range works fine.
 - `2 (VERSION)`: a non-negative integer - the version number at which the change was introduced
 - `3 (AUTHOR)`: a string - the ID of the user who introduced the change
 - `4 (NODE_NAME)`: a string - the name of the node to insert